-This chapter focuses on your covered services and what you pay for your medical benefits.
-It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of our plan.
+This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of our plan.
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.
 Further exclusions can also be found in Section 2.2 in this chapter for members who have purchased Optional Supplemental benefits.